LandofKatte/Data-Analytics-Portfolio/AirBnB/Readme.md

 # Inside Airbnb

-- Purpose:
+- ### Purpose:
-  Practice with data sets: excel spreadsheets/data visualizations/pivot tables and dashboards with IBM Cognos
+  Practice with data sets: excel spreadsheets/data visualizations/pivot tables and dashboards with IBM Cognos\

-- Why?:
   I wanted to compare data from different cities in different countries.

-- What problem does it solve?
-- What did you learn?
+- ### Process:
+  Downloaded desired cities data set as a CSV file, uploaded CSV file in excel, minimally cleaned data to desired metrics, created pivot tables\
+  The Cognos dashboards focused on an overview of individual cities- number of listings, average price, what kind of lodging accommodations available, and locations.

+- ### Learned/Issues & Problems:
+  Some of the metrics used in the CSV files i.e. price- is it in U.S. dollars?\
+  Cognos formatting when exporting dashboard into PDF

 ## Quarterly data for the last year for each region used: